voldemort9999/File-Encryptor/README.md

 ---

-### 12.4 Base64 password ke bina decode ho sakta hai?
+### 12.4 Can Base64 be decoded without password?

-Haan.
+Yes.
 Base64 ≠ encryption.

 ---

-### 12.5 Kaunse file types encrypt ho sakti hain?
+### 12.5 What file types can be encrypted?

-Sab:
+All:

 * jpg/png
 * mp4/mkv